Evercore ISI slashes price target on Truist Financial Corporation [TFC] – find out why.

 Investors can access a live audio webcast of the earnings call and view the news release and presentation materials at ir.truist.com under “Events & Presentations.”
 The conference call can also be accessed by dialing 855-303-0072 and using passcode 100038.
 A replay of the call will be available on the website for 30 days.

-It opened the trading session at $42.65, the shares rose to $43.065 and dropped to $42.34, the range by which the price of stock traded the whole day.
-The daily chart for TFC points out that the company has recorded -11.43% loss over the past six months.
-However, it is still -7.07% lower than its most recent low trading price.

-If we look at the average trading volume of 7.60M shares, TFC reached to a volume of 3951064 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 7.50M shares, TFC reached a trading volume of 7232686 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TFC shares is $51.76 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TFC stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.